mac-chaffee/mac-chaffee.github.io/blog_jekyll/_posts/2017-09-15-personal-site.md

 This is an area that could use some improvements.
 I need a better build manager than just putting stuff under "scripts" in my package.json file.
-But now that I have some clever commands in there, I can simply say `npm run dev` to start the jekyll transpiler, the sass transpiler, and a web server.
+But now that I have some clever commands in there, I can simply say `./run dev` to start the jekyll transpiler, the sass transpiler, and a web server.

-I use [Atom][10] (hence the color scheme of this blog) and it has good support for linters.
+I use [VS Code][10] with the Atom theme (hence the color scheme of this blog) and it has good support for linters.
 I use [eslint][11], [htmlhint][12], and [sass-lint][13] to catch errors early.
 These linters run in the background automatically whenever I save a file.